andreidobrinski/a-tour-of-web-capabilities-fm-course/notes.md

 - can be used for ultrasound communication between devices
 - library: SonicSocket, used for ultrasound networking
 - chromecast uses ultrasound to know that it's near

+Web MIDI API

+- low level API
+- use to connect to music devices and some lightning systems
+- firefox implemented but not safari
+- receive and send MIDI messages